graphql/graphql-spec/rfcs/InputUnion.md

 GraphQL currently provides abstract types that operate on **Object** types, but they aren't allowed on **Input** types.

 Over the years there have been numerous proposals from the community to add an abstract input type.
 Without an abstract type, users have had to resort to a handful of work-arounds to model their domains.
-These work-arounds lead to schemas that aren't as expressive as they could be, and even schemas that model data differently across queries & mutations.
+These work-arounds have led to schemas that aren't as expressive as they could be, and schemas where some mutations that would be expected to reflect queries have instead been modeled differently by necessity.

 Let's imagine an animal shelter for our example.
 When querying for a list of the animals, it's easy to see how abstract types are useful - we can get data specific to the type of the animal easily.